ChinmayHegde24/demo-repo/README.md

 This is useful when tests are failing due to incomplete container setup.

 After the infrastructure is successfully up, set RUN_TESTS=1 and rerun the script to execute the tests without setup issues.

+#### Note

+Reports generated after tests execution in html can be viewed in any browser for detailed test results.